BiyuHeLab/EASTO/README.md

 Keywords: Conscious perception; visual recognition; spatial attention; expectation; signal detection theory

+Analysis was originally performed on a machine running RedHat Linux v9.6 and Python 3.12

 ## Analysis
 Code for reproducing stats and figures displayed in the paper
 ## Data